 The United States is one of the world’s largest countries in both size and population.
 It has the world’s largest economy and the highest mean household income.
 However, in 2011, 46.2 million Americans were living in poverty.
 Children who live in poverty are more likely to have a higher rate of absenteeism—or leave school completely—in order to work or care for family members.
-It was out of this need that UrbanPromise was born in Camden, NJ 26 years ago—to help our nation's children succeed despite their negative environments.
-We now have sites in 4 urban centers across the U.S., with a fifth program set to launch in early 2014.
+It was out of this need that UrbanPromise was born in Camden, NJ 30 years ago—to help our nation's children succeed despite their negative environments.
+We now have sites in 6 urban centers across the U.S.

 UrbanPromise Trenton was launched in July 2011 under the leadership of Carl Clark Jr, one of the first camp kids of UrbanPromise in Camden in 1988.
 UP Trenton works to develop Christian leaders who will transform the city of Trenton by providing free AfterSchool and Summer Camp programs--preparing disadvantaged inner-city children for the real world through spiritual, personal, physical, and educational development.

 UrbanPromise Charlotte, since its inception in 2013, has worked to develop Charlotte’s children and youth into Christian leaders determined to restore their communities.
 Our vision is three-fold: Reach a Child, Raise a Leader, Restore Community.
 UrbanPromise Charlotte reaches younger children through our AfterSchool Programs and Summer Camps and raises high school leaders who are employed as mentors and counselors in these programs.
 Our ultimate goal is to restore community as a new generation of young leaders affects social, economic, and spiritual revitalization in their neighborhoods and the city of Charlotte.